Zylann/godot_voxel/doc/specs/region_format_v3.md

 `compressed_data` must be decompressed using the LZ4 algorithm (without header), into a buffer big enough to contain `decompressed_data_size` bytes.
 Knowing that size is also important later on.

 The obtained data then contains the actual block.
-It is saved as it comes, assuming the format specified in the meta file is respected: its dimensions and channel depths are not present here.
+It is saved as it comes, assuming the format specified in the region header is respected: its dimensions and channel depths are not present here.
 If you use this for custom block serialization, you must take care of using a consistent format when encoding and decoding.

 ```
 BlockData